pingponghero12/bibtms/README.md

-# bibtms: Simple Bibliography Manager
+# bibtms: Bibliography TUI Managment System

-A terminal tool to manage research papers using a single TOML file and Vim.
+A terminal tool to manage papers and books you read using a single TOML file and `vim`.
+Group your papers into status on reading, planning etc, by genres and easly grep them and edit them in `vim`.

 ### 1. Setup